yhyi15/yhyi15.github.io/_pages/about.md

 title: "About"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 This is Yuhao Yi's homepage.
-He is a PhD candidate in school of computer science at Fudan University.
+He is PostDoc in CS at RPI.
 His research interests include network science, distributed control, and spectral graph theory.